CDL-Quantum/CohortProject_2022/Week1_Rydberg/02_Business_Application.md

 ## Step 3: Remarks

-Although the present description presents a minimal workflow for the formulation of the problem, this has larger applicability.
+Although the present description presents a minimal workflow for formulating the problem, this has more considerable applicability.
 The solutions remain adaptable to include industry-specific and consumer sentiment-driven control objectives.
 We note that a particular use case of minimal-time delivery of essential consumer requirements by FedEx Corporation could be an ideal test ground for such analysis.
-Given the competition it faces from the recent decision by companies such as Amazon to enter this space, they will be an ideal customer for testing and implementing such a solution framework.
+Given the competition it faces from companies like Amazon's recent decision to enter this space, they will be a perfect customer for testing and implementing such a solution framework.
 Additionally, for a company, it may offer better adaptation to GDP fluctuations and evolving trade agreements and multilateral treaties.
-If multiple locally optimized outcomes are identified apriori and the local dissipative causes are incorporated, it can help the company cope with the amplified consequences of relatively smaller fluctuations of constraints.
+Suppose multiple locally optimized outcomes are identified apriori, and the local dissipative causes are incorporated.
+In that case, it can help the company cope with the amplified consequences of relatively more minor fluctuations of constraints.

 ## References